altmp/altv-docs/articles/master_list_api.md

 ```

 ### Server list
-it's a fragment of API's response.
+It's a fragment of API's response.

 ```json
 [
     {